olrea/openai-cpp/README.md

 auto& openai = openai::instance();
 ```

 It might not be the recommended way but since we generally want to handle only one OpenAI instance (one token), it is highly convenient.
-You can refer to the example usage and  [examples/01-basic.cpp](examples/01-basic.cpp).

 #### Pass by reference